Barbarians at the Gate: Film adaptation

-The book was adapted by Larry Gelbart for a 1993 television movie of the same name directed by Glenn Jordan.
+The book was adapted by Larry Gelbart for a 1993 television movie of the same name directed by Glenn Jordan and starring James Garner.

 Publishing information and reception

 In 2008, HarperCollins re-released Barbarians to mark the two-decade anniversary of the RJR deal.
 Media columnist Jon Friedman at MarketWatch opined on the occasion that it was "the best business book ever."
 Friedman spoke with the authors about the two-decade history of the book and of their ensuing careers (the two undertook no further joint projects).
 Business reporter Andrew Ross Sorkin of The New York Times wrote in his book Too Big to Fail that this is his favourite business book of all time.